mies/wercker-perceptor/views/deployment.md

 ## Post-deploy metrics test

-It is possible to check if certain metrics are off after deploying.
+It is possible to check if certain metrics are 'off' after deploying.

 This is done a few minutes after deploying, so there is some time to collect some metrics.